-intermediate layers of the denoising U-Net across multiple diffusion timesteps.
-This enables us to capture both coarse and fine-grained image features crucial for assessing perceptual quality (Ghildyal et al., 2024).
-Recent studies (Xu et al., 2023; Wu et al., 2023; Luo et al., 2024) have shown that intermediate representations within diffusion models exhibit reliable semantic correspondences, although they have mostly been used for tasks such as data augmentation, generation, and segmentation.
-We hypothesize that these intermediate features also correlate strongly with human perceptual judgments of image quality, motivated by the diffusion models' ability to generate perceptually appealing images and their robust representational capabilities for various downstream tasks (Zhao et al., 2023).
+Previous NR-IQA methods typically rely on features extracted from fine-tuned models ((Ke et al., 2021; Madhusudana et al., 2022; Liu et al., 2022; Saini et al., 2024)).
+However, these methods often use features from the final layer or a single scale, limiting their ability to capture the complete spectrum of image characteristics.
+In contrast, we harness the rich hierarchical representations available in the intermediate layers of the denoising U-Net across multiple diffusion timesteps.
+This enables us to capture both coarse and fine-grained image features crucial for assessing perceptual quality ((Ghildyal et al., 2024)).
+Recent studies ((Xu et al., 2023; Wu et al., 2023; Luo et al., 2024)) have shown that intermediate representations within diffusion models exhibit reliable semantic correspondences, although they have mostly been used for tasks such as data augmentation, generation, and segmentation.
+We hypothesize that these intermediate features also correlate strongly with human perceptual judgments of image quality, motivated by the diffusion models' ability to generate perceptually appealing images and their robust representational capabilities for various downstream tasks ((Zhao et al., 2023)).

 To extract these diffusion hyperfeatures, we gather intermediate feature maps from all upsampling layers of the denoising U-Net across multiple diffusion timesteps during the sampling process, see Fig. 4.
-These feature maps inherently contain shared representations that capture different image characteristics, such as semantic content, at various scales and levels of abstraction.
-Since these features are distributed over both the network layers and diffusion timesteps, we aggregate $s{\theta}$ layers and timesteps as diffusion hyperfeatures for NR-IQA.
-Specifically, the set of all extracted features is denoted as:
+These feature maps inherently contain shared representations that capture different image characteristics, such as semantic content, at Table 1: Comparison of our proposed LGDM with SOTA NR-IQA methods on PLCC and SRCC Scores for authentic IQA datasets.
+The best results are in red, and the second-best results are in blue.